rvilarl/pianoplay/README.md

 # Piano Play
 Open your score and have fun.

-I am wating to get VexFlow 4.0 and the associated migration of OSMD released.
+I am waiting to get VexFlow 4.0 and the associated migration of OSMD released.

 In the meanwhile everyone is welcomed to try the software at